CatalaLang/french-law/README.md

 # French Law Libraries

-This folder presents a working example of how Catala could be distributed and deployed inside existing applications.
+This repository presents a working example of how Catala could be distributed and deployed inside existing applications.
 Each sub-folder is specialized for a particular programming language, and features a ready-to-use library of all the French public algorithms coded up using Catala so far.

 Pre-built artifacts for the OCaml, JS and Python backends are available at https://catalalang.github.io/catala/ ; they are automatically updated to follow